Famous People Who Wore Claddagh Rings

 Although born and raised in the UK, presenter and Big Brother host Dermot O’Leary is a died-in-the-wool Irish man.
 His Claddagh ring was given to him by his mother and although he does not wear the ring on his finger, has it with him at all times a reminder of who he is and where his family comes from.

 Just because your are not a celebrity does not mean you can’t celebrate your Irish roots with a piece of Claddagh jewelry.
-Explore our full range of Claddagh rings and Claddagh jewelry in our shop and help keep the Claddagh tradition of Love, Friendship and Loyalty alive.
+Explore our full range of Claddagh rings and Claddagh jewelry in our shop and help keep the Claddagh tradition of Love, Loyalty and Friendship alive.